lightlace/cpp-docs.de-de/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 ### <a name="attributes"></a>Attribute

-- `implements` – dieses Attribut wird jetzt dokumentiert.
+- Das Attribut `implements` wird jetzt dokumentiert.

 ### <a name="linker-features"></a>Linker-Features